The History Essay: A Research Guide

 It is recommended that you consult NoodleTools (Taft Students with Taft School Google accounts only) for this information.

-EasyBib is a free MLA citation generator used by Taft Summer School Students.
+Bibme is a free citation generator used by Taft Summer School students.
+Choose MLA, Chicago, or APA style.

 By "style" we're not talking about great rhetorical flourishes, but rather the ability to express yourself clearly and even eloquently in your writing.
 Obviously, the weight of your argument and your ability to marshal and use evidence is the most important aspect of your essay.
 But it should also be obvious that a paper that reads smoothly will be better than one that reads poorly.